atharvahatekar/Live-Data-Web-Scrapper/README.md

 "PayPal", 10.0, "US", "2024-06-11T15:52:30.127535+00:00"
 ```

-The stored in a local file (.csv) in the format described above.
+The data is stored in a local file (.csv) in the format described above.

-## tools Used
+## Tools Used

 [selenium web driver](https://www.selenium.dev/documentation/webdriver/getting_started/), there are implementations for
-python, java and other languages that are quite convenient to use, although I use python since that is what
+Python, java and other languages that are quite convenient to use, although I use Python since that is what
-I am currently working on. <br>
+I am currently working on it. <br>